mbxss28/transcriptonal-analysis-of-myotonic-dystrophy/README.md

 ### Getting the data

-list of tools used to download and check quality of data.
+list of tools used to download and check quality of fastq files.
 |    Tool       |    Function   |   Citation     |
 | ------------- | ------------- | -------------  |
 | Seqkit | Used to download fastq files from the GEO|Shen, W., Le, S., Li, Y. and Hu, F., 2016.
 SeqKit: a cross-platform and ultrafast toolkit for FASTA/Q file manipulation.
 PloS one, 11(10), p.e0163962. |